The NOVAS C astrometry library, made better.

 inconfig.mk

-supplemental libraries, depending on the build target.
-The build of the modules requires an accessible installation of the CALCEPH development files (C headers and unversioned static or shared libraries depending on the needs of the build). -
+or in the shell prior to the build.
+CALCEPH integration will require an accessible installation of the CALCEPH development files (C headers and unversioned static or shared libraries depending on the needs of the build). -

 inconfig.mk

-supplemental libraries, depending on the build target.
-The build of the modules requires an accessible installation of the CSPICE development files (C headers, under acspice/
+or in the shell prior to the build.
+CSPICE integration will require an accessible installation of the CSPICE development files (C headers, under acspice/

 sub-folder in the header search path, and unversioned static or shared libraries depending on the needs of the build).
 You might want to check out the Smithsonian/cspice-sharedlib repository for building CSPICE as a shared library. -